 Are you having a hard time readjusting to life outside the military?
 Are you always on edge, always on the verge of panicking or exploding, or, on the flip side, do you feel emotionally numb and disconnected from your loved ones?
 Do you believe that you’ll never feel normal again?
 For all too many veterans, these are common experiences—lingering symptoms of post-traumatic stress disorder (PTSD).
 It’s hard living with untreated PTSD and, with long V.A. wait times, it’s easy to get discouraged.
 But you can feel better, and you can start today, even while you’re waiting for professional treatment.
 There are many things you can do to help yourself overcome PTSD and come out the other side even stronger than before.

-After experiencing a severe trauma or life-threatening event, it’s common for military veterans to develop symptoms of post-traumatic stress disorder (PTSD)?
-You’re not alone.
-In late 2012, the Department of Veterans Affairs released a report showing that since 9/11, close to 30 percent of Afghanistan and Iraq War veterans treated at V.A. hospitals and clinics have been diagnosed with PTSD.
+After experiencing a severe trauma or life-threatening event, it’s common for military veterans to develop symptoms of post-traumatic stress disorder (PTSD), sometimes known as shell shock or combat stress.
+Close to 30 percent of Afghanistan and Iraq War veterans treated at V.A. hospitals and clinics have been diagnosed with PTSD.
 For veterans who saw combat, the numbers are even higher, with one Pew Research Center report showing a 49% rate of PTSD.
 However isolated or emotionally cut off from others you feel, it’s important to know that you’re not alone.

 - Recurrent, intrusive reminders of the traumatic event, including distressing thoughts, nightmares, and flashbacks where you feel like it’s happening again.
 Experiencing extreme emotional and physical reactions to reminders of the trauma (panic attacks, uncontrollable shaking, heart palpitations, etc.).